-Constance A. Jones, PhD (Sociology, Emory University) is a sociologist of religion who researches new religious movements, Hinduism and Buddhism in the West, Sociology of Religion, Sociology of Knowledge, Transdisciplinarity, Heuristic Methods, J. Krishnamurti, the teachings of G.I.
+Constance A. Jones, PhD (Sociology, Emory University) is a sociologist of religion who researches new religious movements, Western Esotericism, Hinduism and Buddhism in the West, J. Krishnamurti, the teachings of G.I.
 Gurdjieff, and the meeting of East and West in intellectual history.

 After receiving a doctorate with honors, she was awarded a post-doctoral fellowship at the Center for the Study of New Religious Movements of the Graduate Theological Union in Berkeley, California.
 Beginning with her doctoral dissertation on the caste system in India, she has pursued a life-long interest in the cultures and religions of India, including the adoption of Eastern beliefs and practices into Western systems of thought.

-She has served on faculties of a number of graduate programs of religion, including the Graduate Theological Union; the Department of Religious Studies, University of California, Santa Barbara; and Columbia Theological Seminary.
-She is the recipient of fellowships from the National Institutes of Health, the Ford Foundation, and the Council for the International Exchange of Scholars.
+She has served on faculties of a number of graduate programs of religion, including the Graduate Theological Union; University of California, Santa Barbara; and Columbia Theological Seminary.
 As a Fulbright scholar in India, she taught at Banaras Hindu University and Vasanta College and conducted research at the Krishnamurti Study Center, Varanasi.

 Currently, she is an active member of CESNUR, Association for the Study of New Religions, Torino, Italy; the International Advisory Board for the Revival of Gurdjieff’s Institute for the Harmonious Development of Man in Tbilisi, Georgia, and the American Academy of Religion.